tinymce/tinymce-demos/README.md

 - Check out this repository to your local computer.
 - Install dependencies using the command `yarn`
-- Start the web server to view the demos using the command `yarn run start`
+- Start the web server to view the demos using the command `yarn run serve`
-- To just build the project, use `yarn run build`